savonet/book/workflow.md

 ### Distant streams

-The operators `playlist` or `single` make sure in advance that the file to be played is available: in particular, they download distant files so that we are sure that they are ready when we need them.
-Because of this, they are not suitable in order to play continuous streams (which are very long, or even infinite), because Liquidsoap would try to download them entirely before reading them.
+The operators `playlist` or `single` make sure in advance that the files to be played are available: in particular, they download distant files so that we are sure that they are ready when we need them.
+Because of this, they are not suitable in order to play continuous streams (which are very long, or can even be infinite), because Liquidsoap would try to download them entirely before reading them.

-This is the reason why the `input.http` operator should be used in order to play a stream:
+This is the reason why the `input.http` operator should be used instead in order to play a stream:

 ```{.liquidsoap include="liq/input.http.liq" from=1 to=-1}
 ```